samuelojedele/samuelojedele/README.md

 - 👋 Hi, I’m @samuelojedele
 - 👀 I’m interested in web development
 - 🌱 I’m currently a student at ALX
-- 💞️ I’m looking to collaborate on the back-end of web development
+- 💞️ I’m looking forward to collaborate on the back-end of web development
 - 📫 You can reach me on twitter: @SamuelOjedele and Linkedin: @Samuel (Smart) Ojedele

 <!---